Jian Yang

 Coordinator of HKU Body Donation Programme

-He dedicates his effort to converting instructional anatomy and histology classes into indispensable active-learning experience.
-His research focuses on integrating digital/mobile technology to enhance active learning in anatomy and histology labs.
-He is now leading the virtual reality anatomy lab.
-The current projects include creating digital active learning and peer learning platform and integrating VR-enriched tasks (VRETs) into gross anatomy classroom
+His teaching expertise includes gross anatomy, neuroanatomy, histology, and problem-based learning.
+He dedicates his effort to converting instructional anatomy and histology classes into indispensable active-learning experiences.
+His research focuses on integrating digital /AI/VR technology to enhance active learning in medical education.
+He is leading the development of the VR anatomy lab and TechMezz learning facility.

 • Hong Kong Health Bureau the Chinese Medicine Development Fund (教學用經絡腧穴定位圖研究與繪製), Co-Investigator, 2024 till now